sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 Throughout this blogpost, the main question we've tackled is: given these observed $$\hat{p}_m^{8K}$$ and $$\overline{\hat{p}_m^{8K}}$$, what evidence is there to believe that $$p^{8K}_m \neq p^{Symb}_m$$ or that $$p^{8K}_m > p^{Symb}_m$$?

-## Computational resources:

-The extra analysis in this blog post (the addition task discussed in Section 4.1.1) was performed on a single L4 GPU (24GB RAM) on a Lightning AI Cloud instance.

 ## Clopper-Pearson confidence intervals

-For robustness purposes, here are the [Clopper-Pearson](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Clopper–Pearson_interval) confidence intervals as well:
+For robustness purposes, here are the [Clopper-Pearson](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Clopper–Pearson_interval) confidence intervals for the point estimates of $p_m$:
 <!-- {{< figure library="true" src="assets/img/2025-04-28-towards-more-rigorous-llm-evals/clopper_0.95.png" title="95% Clopper-Pearson intervals for the point estimates of $p_m$." numbered="false">}} -->
 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/clopper_0.95.png"